MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="pattern"></a>Patroon

-Opgemaakt:
-- vier cijfers beginnend met 0, 1, 2, 3, 6, 7 of 8
+- twee cijfers in het bereik 00-12, 21-32, 61-72 of 80
+- twee cijfers
-- een afbreekstreester
+- een optioneel afbreekstreester
 - vier cijfers
-- een afbreekstreester
+- een optioneel afbreekstreester
 - een cijfer

-Niet-opgemaakt: negen opeenvolgende cijfers die beginnen met 0, 1, 2, 3, 6, 7 of 8

 ### <a name="checksum"></a>Checksum

-Nee
+Ja

 ### <a name="definition"></a>Definitie